dblock/code.dblock.org/_posts/2010/2010-09-30-jna-reading-windows-event-log-entries-in-java.markdown

 }
 {% endhighlight %}

 Finally, the actual `read`.
-Do nothing, for as long as there’re bytes in the current buffer and read the next block otherwise.
+Do nothing, for as long as there are bytes in the current buffer and read the next block otherwise.
 Apply the same logic for resizing the buffer and for finishing the iteration.

 {% highlight java %}
 private boolean read() {